 Address: E 1st Street

 If you’re into street art, I highly recommend checking out First Street Green Cultural Park (First Street Green or FSG for short) on the Lower East Side.
-Formerly a derelict building, in 2008 the lot was transformed into a garden and open-air art space.
-There is also a program of workshops and events that run in the Manhattan park which includes a Community Mural School.
+The lot was formerly occumpied by a derelict building which was demolished in 2008 and transformed into a garden with open-air art space.
+It hosts a program of workshops and events including a Community Mural School.

 Liz Christy Garden

 Address: E Houston St, between Bowery and Second Ave

 Right across from First Street Green is New York City’s first ever community garden.
 In 1973 this lot was filled with garbage and old cars.
 Liz Christy, a young artist at the time, recruited a group of like-minded residents dubbed the Green Guerillas.

 Together, they set out to transform the lot into Bowery Houston Farm and Garden.
 Multiple times throughout its history, the Garden has been threatened by development but community support saved the green space that is now named after its founder.

 Tip: Liz Christy Garden and First Street Green Cultural Park are a stone’s throw from New York Jewish food institutions: Katz Deli, Russ & Daughters and Yonah Schimmel’s Knishery.

 Address: Pier 54 in Hudson River Park at W 13th St